Very early images

 500 BCE – Kouros base with ball-players – Athens

-A bas-relief on a base that would have supported a Kouros – an Ancient Greek sculptures of a naked male youth of noble rank.
+A bas-relief on a base that would have supported a Kouros – an Ancient Greek sculpture of a naked male youth of noble rank.
 The image is of youths who seem to be in ball-game playing mode.
 A similar image to the one portrayed above.
 Hockey-style sticks much in evidence, clothing less so.

 What is going on?